TypiCal25/Knowledge/Academics/Capstone/Chosen Plain-Text Attacks and CPA Security.md

 This is a much more powerful experiment than the other one :)

 Basically, in this type of an attack mode, the adversary can *query* the oracle with any plain-texts of his/her choice.

+**It is very important to note that if an encryption-scheme is CPA secure for one encryption, then it is also CPA secure for multiple encryptions, unlike **